 The expansive Grand Bazaar – the world’s oldest bazaar with thousands of stalls – is at the city’s pulse.
 As is the nearby Spice Bazaar, or Misir Carsisi – also called Egyptian Bazaar, that was built in the 1660s as part of the New Mosque complex and in order to support the schools, hospitals and several baths that the district housed.

-Time-travelling in Turkey, a land built on time that takes you from the ancient Greek ruins of Ephesus to lavish Ottomans and the legacy of Ataturk.
+A land built on time that takes you from the ancient Greek ruins of Ephesus to lavish Ottomans and the legacy of Ataturk.

 It’s my first visit to Turkey and on the first night, Semsa Denizsel, a pioneer of the Turkish food movement hosts us at her restaurant Kantin in the upmarket Nisantasi district of Istanbul.
 Gathered for dinner at a table brimming with freshly baked bread, cured meats, hand-sourced cheeses and Mediterranean fair, we were eating generous portions of goodness as she told us about her farm-to-table philosophy.
 It was a suitable introduction to the warm hospitality that I’d encounter as I explored